strongqa/howitzer_stat/README.md

 domain: localhost
 ```

-* Specify correct path to real howitzer based project(path_to_source setting)
+* Specify a correct path to the real howitzer based project (path_to_source setting).
-* Start service:
+* Run a service:

 `unicorn -p 7000`

 * Navigate to url `http://localhost:7000/test?page=SomePage`

-where *SomePage* is one of Ruby page classes
+where *SomePage* is one of the Ruby page classes.